munificent/craftinginterpreters/book/local-variables.md

 </aside>

-It sounds like the stack will work for storing locals at *runtime*.
-But we can go a little further than that.
-Not only do we know that they will be on the stack, but we can even pin down precisely *where* on the stack they will be.
-Since the compiler knows exactly which local variables are in scope at any point in time, it can effectively simulate the stack and track how far from the <span name="fn">bottom</span> of the stack each local variable can be found.
+It seems that the stack will work for storing locals at runtime.
+But we can go further than that.
+Not only do we know *that* they will be on the stack, but we can even pin down precisely *where* they will be on the stack.
+Since the compiler knows exactly which local variables are in scope at any point in time, it can effectively simulate the stack during compilation and note <span name="fn">where</span> in the stack each variable lives.

-We'll take advantage of this by using these stack offsets as operands for the bytecode instructions to read and store local variables.
-This makes working with locals deliciously fast -- it's as simple as indexing into an array.
+We'll take advantage of this by using these stack offsets as operands for the bytecode instructions that read and store local variables.
+This makes working with locals deliciously fast -- as simple as indexing into an array.

 <aside name="fn">

-In this chapter, locals will live on the bottom of the stack and be indexed from there.
+In this chapter, locals live on the bottom of the stack and are indexed from there.
 When we add [functions][], that scheme gets a little more complex.
 Each function needs its own region of the stack for its parameters and local variables.
 But, as we'll see, that doesn't add as much complexity as you might